Grand Questions: Our Purpose and Place in the Universe

 - Where are we going?
 We are accelerating toward a postbiological state of being.

 - Why are we here?
 To further our personal, organizational, global, and universal adaptiveness, via both evolution and development

 - What shall we do with our lives?
 Use our strengths, build great teams, and steer toward personal, organizational, and global progress.
-We’ve offered a some tentative models for how we can make that progress, such as furthering the Five E’s, using the Eight Skills and advancing the Eight Goals.
+We’ve offered a some tentative models for how we can make that progress, such as using the Eight Skills, and advancing the Five Goals and Ten Values.

 Attentive readers may notice that we skipped at least one classic Grand Question in the lineup above.
 Let us call it Question Zero: